rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Basic Genetics/Mendel's laws of inheritance.md

 # Deducing dominant and recessive allele
 Consider the colour of pea flowers, where $R$ represents the dominant allele for red colour, $r$ represents the recessive allele for white colour.

-To deduce the dominant allele, find a pair of <span class="hi-green">parents with the same phenotype</span> but their <span class="hi-green">offsprings have different phenotypes</span>.
+To deduce the dominant allele, find a pair of <span class="hi-green">parents with the same phenotype</span> but their <span class="hi-green">offspring has different phenotypes</span>.

 ![[deduction_white.webp|280]]